jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 And how I chose up MKDocs over the rest?
 My selection process was really simple.
 I gave a try all of them, this means I spent 2 hours to try each of them.
 The winner was with which I could get closer to my expectations in 2 hours.
 And of course which was closer to my taste in coding, manageability and flexibility.

 Now It seems MKDocs does exactly what I need.
-Probably most of the other static website gernerator would have been perfect for me, but after 2 hours of using I found it rellay comfortable for me.
+Probably most of the other static website generator would have been perfect for me, but after 2 hours of using I found it really comfortable for me.
 And I did not regret my choice.
-All of my old contents are migrated to this site, and meantime I did some customisation on the the theme and the site.
+All of my old contents are migrated to this site, and meantime I did some customization on the the theme and the site.
 And this is the main topic of this post: How I migrated the content and how I use MKDocs?

 ## Prepare MKDocs Docker Image

-If you blinks at the official MKDocs installtion page you can see that the installation should be done by run `python pip install` command.
+If you read the official MKDocs installation page you can see that the installation should be done by run `python pip install` command.
 I don't like to install various python packages on my computer, because sooner or later I'm going to stuck in failed requirements.
 So at the first step I had to make decision what to use: python virtualenv or Docker.
 Of course I chose Docker.

 I do know that "Material for MkDocs" have official Docker image, but I like to use Docker images was built by my own.
 Every time I build a new Docker image from scratch I learn something or make my knowledge deeper about Dockerfiles, so it's absolutely worth it.